Electronic Reporting Link:

 Use NAICS Keyword Search and enter keywords that describe your operation.

 5- If I have less than 20 employees do any of the OSHA recordkeeping rules apply?

-Yes, all employers are required to report serious injuries by contacting OSHA within 8 hours of a work related fatality and within 24 hours of a work related in-patient hospitalization, amputation or loss of eye (see Severe Injury Reporting ).
-You may also be required to keep OSHA logs if you have over 10 employees and you are not on the partially exempt list Watch this OSHA 15 minute video to learn more about howto maintain your OSHA logs.
+Yes, all employers are required to report serious injuries by contacting OSHA within 8 hours of a work-related fatality and within 24 hours of work-related in-patient hospitalization, amputation, or loss of eye (see Severe Injury Reporting ).
+You may also be required to keep OSHA logs if you have over 10 employees and you are not on the partially exempt list Watch this OSHA 15 minute video to learn more about how to maintain your OSHA logs.

 6- If I file electronically do I need to keep OSHA logs?

 Yes.
 Watch this OSHA 15 minute video to learn more.